girlscript/winter-of-contributing/Web_Development/Javascript/Git and Bash/readme.md

 ```shell
 git -version
 ```
-- In maximum `Linux` distro git comes with already installed  but you can install it but depends upon which linux distro and package manager you are using.
+- In maximum `Linux` distro git comes with already installed but you can install it easily but it is depend upon which linux distro and package manager you are using.

 ##### For Ubuntu
 ```shell